tomoasleep/vhdl_test_script/README.md

 end
 ```

-this ruby test bench is converted into a VHDL test bench when run vhdltestscript
+this ruby test bench is converted into a VHDL test bench when run vhdltestscript.

 Documentation of test scenario syntax is being developed now.
 Please read example codes in /example to know how to write test scenario.

 ## Issues And Features